AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/optimize_audio_memory.md

 ## Optimize Wwise engine settings

 The Wwise engine reserves several pools of memory that it uses over the course of the game.
-By default, Stingray initializes Wwise with fairly large values for these engine pools, which are suitable for games with quite complex audio needs.
+By default, the interactive engine initializes Wwise with fairly large values for these engine pools, which are suitable for games with quite complex audio needs.
 If your game has more moderate needs, you can tune the size of these pools.

-These settings are exposed in your Stingray game's *settings.ini* file.
+These settings are exposed in your project's *settings.ini* file.

-See the ~{ Stingray engine settings.ini file reference }~ for a list of the Wwise engine settings exposed there, and also see these [tips to reduce memory usage](https://www.audiokinetic.com/library/2015.1.4_5497/?source=SDK&id=goingfurther__optimizingmempools__reducing__memory.html) in the Wwise documentation.
+See the ~{ settings.ini file reference }~ for a list of the Wwise engine settings exposed there, and also see these [tips to reduce memory usage](https://www.audiokinetic.com/library/2015.1.4_5497/?source=SDK&id=goingfurther__optimizingmempools__reducing__memory.html) in the Wwise documentation.

 ## Sound design techniques